 Back in my hotel I strip myself of my dress and set the alarm so I can catch the earliest train possible.
-I stand under the shower, scrubbing away the make-up Stacey applied so carefully, and think miserably about how stupid I must have seemed to Mary Anne.
+I stand under the shower, scrubbing away the makeup Stacey applied so carefully, and think miserably about how stupid I must have seemed to Mary Anne.

-There's no way I could have seemed like Kristy Thomas, tonight.
-I showed up in a dress with a new haircut and a careful layer of make-up and I acted tearful and emotional at the end of the night.
+There's no way I could have seemed like Kristy Thomas tonight.
+I showed up in a dress with a new haircut and a careful layer of makeup and I acted tearful and emotional at the end of the night.

 I tell myself it's hormones and general tiredness, but deep down I know it can be attributed to my age-old relationship with jealousy.
-I have never handled other people moving in on Mary Anne.
+I've never handled other people moving in on Mary Anne.
 When she and Dawn became friends, it felt like I'd been kicked in the gut.
 I lost a large part of myself when Mr. Spier married Mrs. Schafer, too.

 Mary Anne didn't mean it, of course.
 But she didn't need me as much after that.
 She had Dawn.
 And whenever I brought up the subject of Mary Anne and myself, it sounded so damn petty it made me sick to my stomach.